ARMmbed/mbed-os-5-docs/docs/advanced/tls_hardware_acceleration.md

 ### Where to find the default implementations

-The default implementation of the modules are usually in the file `<Module Name>.c`.
+The default implementation of the modules are usually in the file `feature/mbedtls/src/<Module Name>.c`.
 The ECP module is split to two files: `ecp.c` and `ecp_curves.c`.